Emmanuelle Guyon, the mirror of your emotions

 Carnelian, a significant gemstone, has left its mark on various civilizations around the world, particularly in regions where it was abundant.

-Traces of carnelian date back to the Neolithic period, notably at the Mehrgarh site in Pakistan, dating from the 4th to the 5th millennium BCE.
-Perforated pieces attest to its early use as a material for crafting jewelry, thus highlighting its aesthetic and symbolic appeal.
+Traces of carnelian date back to the Neolithic period, notably at the site of Mehrgarh in Pakistan, dating from the 4th to the 5th millennium BCE.
+Perforated pieces found at this site highlight its early use as a material for jewelry-making, underscoring both its aesthetic and symbolic appeal.

-Its influence also extends to the Minoan Bronze Age, where archaeological discoveries at the palace of Knossos in Crete have revealed the early use of carnelian.
+Its influence also extends to the Minoan Bronze Age, where archaeological discoveries in the palace of Knossos in Crete revealed the early use of carnelian for the production of seals, likely used to mark trade exchanges or as symbols of authority.
+This stone was often engraved, a practice that became widespread across ancient civilizations.

 history and healing properties of carnelian